 We are your neighbors, friends, and family.
 We are the EMTs and paramedics that you have known and trusted for years.
 We are bikers, skiers, runners, snowboarders, climbers, and outdoors men/women just like you.
 We are experienced emergency medical professionals and event competitors who have seen, first hand, how an understaffed, unorganized or partially equipped event medical …

-2017 DEATH Ride Tour Mechanical Support Provider – VeloSoul
+2017 DEATH RIDE Tour Mechanical Support Providers – Adventure Cycling & Beeline Bikes

-Zach Hepher and his VeloSoul team will be providing excellent on site mechanical support.
 It is the responsibility of each participant to make sure your bicycle is in proper working condition.
-It is recommended that you take your bike to your local bike shop and have them completely go through it and tune it.
+It is recommended that you take your bike to your local bike shop or contact Beeline bikes mobile service and them completely go through your bike and tune it.

-You should be prepared on a daily basis to fix flat tires and minor mechanical requirements.
-Zach and VeloSoul staff will be available in the evenings to check through your bicycle and provide minor tune ups.
-If something serious happens, VeloSoul, Hermosa Tours & the DEATH RIDE Tour will make every effort to get your bicycle repaired and you back on the road.
+You should be prepared on a daily basis to fix flat tires and monor mechanical requirements.
+A Adventure Cycling and Beeline Bikes will be available in the evenings to check through your bicycle and provide minor tune ups.
+If something serious happens the complete DEATH RIDE Tour team will do everything possible th get your bicycle repaired and you back on the road.

 Campus Cycles has been with the DEATH RIDE Tour since inception and provides Mechanical Support and also great moral support.
 Thanks very much to the entire staff and especially Steve Bell along with owners Mark Velat & Bobby Verenna.